msaat366/msaat366/Readme.md

 🧠 Ability to write clean, maintainable, and testable code

 ## Projects
-### [Project Name]
+### Chat-app
-A full-stack web application that allows users to [Project Description].
-Utilized MERN stack, Git, and Heroku for deployment.
+This chat app allows users to login with their Google or Facebook account and create private rooms for conversations.
+They can also send files or pictures, and even voice messages, making it the perfect way to stay connected with friends.
+Utilized  React, JS , Git, and Firebase for deployment.

-### [Project Name]
+### Box Office
-A single-page application that showcases [Project Description].
+A application that showcases [Project Description].
 Implemented with React and CSS.

 ## Education
 🎓 BBA-BA, NMIMS, 2025